 As a student, you will join a strong, supportive academic and professional community while pursuing your own specialist research topic.
-This does not need to address issues concerning curatorship as the flexible format of the programme has been designed to support a range of interests, from the visual cultures of the Islamic world and decorative artefacts from Northern Europe in the Middle Ages, right through to anatomical models and biological specimens.
+This does not need to address issues concerning curatorship as the flexible format of the programme has been designed to support a range of interests, from the visual cultures of the Islamic world and decorative artefacts from Northern Europe in the Middle Ages, right through to early photography and contemporary art.

 If you have a background in the field – either through previous study in a related discipline or professional experience – and a desire to deepen your knowledge while expanding your vocational skills and networks, you’ll find our programme offers an ideal balance.